Stable recovery of low-dimensional cones in Hilbert spaces: One RIP to rule them all: Introduction

 \begin{theorem}[RIP condition for stable recovery] Assume that $\Sigma$ is either a UoS or a cone.
 Then, for any $\mM$ continuous on $\sH$ that satisfies the RIP on $\Sigma-\Sigma$ with constant $\delta < \delta_\Sigma(f)$ we have: for all $\vx_{0}\in\Sigma$, $\|\ve\|_\sF \leq \eta \leq \epsilon$, with $\vx^*$ the result of minimization~\eqref{eq:robust_minimization},

 where $C_{\Sigma}(f,\delta) < +\infty$. \end{theorem} The constant $C_{\Sigma}(f,\delta)$ is explicit in most classical examples (see also Section~\ref{sec:structured_sparsity} for an apparently new explicit value for block structured sparsity).
 These two theorems are direct consequences of the more technical Theorem~\ref{th:robust_RIP_eucl_precise} proven in Section~\ref{sec:theorems}.
-As described in Section \ref{sec:instance_optimality}, Theorem~\ref{th:robust_RIP_eucl} also directly implies robustness to modeling error (stable and robust instance optimality).
+As described in Section \ref{sec:instance_optimality}, the hypotheses of Theorem~\ref{th:robust_RIP_eucl} also imply robustness to modeling error (stable and robust instance optimality) for positively homogeneous, non-negative, convex functions $f$.
+In these cases, the level of modeling error is not needed to set the parameter $\epsilon$.
+Such knowledge would be needed if the modeling error was considered as an observation noise.
+We will show on various classical examples how the additional hypotheses on $f$ are met.

-\paragraph{Low complexity compressed sensing framework} These results give a general framework to check if a given regularizer $f$ is a good candidate to perform low complexity recovery and get a compressive sensing result when combining with the work of Dirsksen et al. \cite{Dirksen_2014} and Puy et al. \cite{Puy_2015}.
+\paragraph{Low complexity compressed sensing framework} These results give a general framework to check if a given regularizer $f$ is a good candidate to perform low complexity recovery and get a compressed sensing result when combining with the work of Dirsksen et al. \cite{Dirksen_2014} and Puy et al. \cite{Puy_2015}.
 Given a UoS (or a cone) $\Sigma$ and a function $f$, we can get a uniform recovery result for random observations of arbitrary signals in $\Sigma$ by establishing that (with high probability) a random linear measurement operator satisfies a RIP on the secant set $\Sigma-\Sigma$ .

 Let $\Sigma$ be a model set and $f$ a candidate as a regularizer.
 We can follow these steps to get a potential low complexity compressed sensing result : \begin{enumerate} \item Calculate (or bound) $\delta_\Sigma(f)$ and $C_\Sigma(f,\delta)$. \item Construct a dimension-reducing matrix $\mM$ satisfying the desired RIP on $\Sigma-\Sigma$, e.g., by applying techniques from \cite{Dirksen_2014} and \cite{Puy_2015} involving random subgaussian matrices. \item Apply Theorem~\ref{th:robust_RIP_eucl} to conclude that regularization with $f$ leads to stable recovery of vectors from $\Sigma$ from their noisy low-dimensional linear measurements with $\mM$. \end{enumerate} This framework is illustrated on a few examples. \begin{itemize} \item {\bf Block Structured Sparsity in Infinite dimension.} We use our theorems in Section~\ref{sec:structured_sparsity} to give uniform recovery results under RIP conditions for the set $\Sigma$ of block group sparse vectors, using regularization with structured sparsity inducing norms (group norms, without overlap between groups).